Gonciarov/CV/README.md

 ## Ilja Gonciarov

+In brief:

-- Career-changer with 10 years of experience in media.
+- brand new junior developer with 10 years of previous career in media environment;
-- Finished full-time intensive web development course from [Makers Academy](https://makers.tech/) bootcamp this September and currently working on my first real software project for Age UK charity.
+- alumnus of full-time intensive web development course from [Makers Academy](https://makers.tech/) bootcamp (September 2020);
+- currently IT-volunteering for Age UK charity, ready to get my first commercial experience;
-- Good at problem-solving and fact-checking, can explain complicated things in simple words and edit text or code to make it readable and understandable.
+- good at problem-solving and fact-checking, can explain complicated things in simple words and edit text or code to make it readable and understandable;
+- highly experienced in meeting deadlines, communication with clients and stakeholders;
-- Started coding as a hobby during 2020 pandemic, but took that too serious and now planning to make it a career.
+- started coding as a hobby during 2020 pandemic;

 ## Projects